Call for Applications:

 - Active Learning /Student Engagement : Design, implement, and evaluate innovative curricular and pedagogical ideas to use learning technologies to engage students and improve student learning, especially in large undergraduate classes.

-- Course Design or Re-design: Design and develop a new course, or redesign an existing course by incorporating technologies to improve learning outcomes in various learning environments.
+- Course Design or Re-design: Design and develop a new course, or redesign an existing course for a new mode, such as online or hybrid, or by incorporating new technologies to improve learning outcomes in various learning environments.

 - Digital Course Materials Development: Develop interactive digital course materials that can be shared among departmental instructors in their teaching and learning efforts.